rajen-shres/cobalt/docs/cobalt/reference/security.rst

 As a minimum the decorator ``@login_required()`` should be used to check that the user is authenticated.

-Also look at :doc:`rbac_overview` which covers how to use Cobalt's built in role based security system.
+Also look at :doc:`rbac` which covers how to use Cobalt's built in role based security system.

 One useful decorator is::